selimslab/selimslab.github.io/_posts/phil/2020-8-3-principia.md

 This is my attempt to define a good person and a good life

-### a good person
+### a good person is

-in 3 steps

-1. honest, friendly, lovely

-2. humble, confident, brave
+* honest and kind

+* positive, friendly, warm

+* wise and just

+* moderate and brave

+* humble and confident

+* thinking, feeling, loving

-3. calm, grateful, active
+* calm, grateful, active

 Go ahead, just do it, impress yourself

-### in other words

-1. kind, positive, warm

-2. true, calm, brave

-3. healthy, social, caring

-4. humble, confident, assertive

-5. simple, moderate, grateful

-6. think, feel, love

 ### a good life